-ORA's context report compares values for the system being examined with numbers computed on a directed uniform random graph of identical size and density as the given network (shown in Table 6) and compares to values on other networks stored in the NetIntel database.
-This supports analysts in putting the measures from the Intel report in a broader context, thus supporting reasoning about the results.
+In order to support analysts in putting the measures from the Intel report in a broader context, thus supporting reasoning about the results, ORA's context report compares values for the system being examined with numbers computed on a directed uniform random graph of identical size and density as the given network (shown in Table 6) and makes comparisons to values on other networks stored in the NetIntel database.

 The data in Table 6 indicates that the network from the MidEastIV data set is much sparser compared to other data sets.
 This suggests that either there is significant missing data or the system is structured extremely differently from other systems.
 The value of context information for analysts is to answer questions like "how strong is a .2?".

 Recall that Mohammad Khatami stood out as a key agent on almost all dimensions.
-In Fig. 5, he appears in the lower right area of the graph, being highly connected to other people.
+In Figure 5, he appears in the lower right area of the graph, being highly connected to other people.
 A question that an analyst might ask is how this individual could be influenced, and whom does he influence.
-To examine this, we look at the sphere of influence around Khatami (Fig. 6).
+To examine this, we look at the sphere of influence around Khatami (Figure 6).
 The sphere of influence is the meta-matrix extension of the ego-net.
 In a standard social network the ego-net is the set of others that an ego is connected to, including the connections among the others.
 For meta-matrix network analysis this concept has been generalized to the sphere of influence - the sets of nodes from all entity classes that are directly connected to the ego and the connections among them.